theieva/ieva_portfolio/readme.txt

-This is a portfolio website for Ieva Vega using HTML, CSS, and Javascript.
+This is a portfolio website for Ieva Urbaite using HTML, CSS, and Javascript.